caoccao/swc4j/docs/tutorials/tutorial_06_plugin.md

 In SWC, a plugin is usually written in Rust and built into Wasm.
 In swc4j, we can write plugins in pure Java.

 In Babel, a plugin is usually written in JavaScript and there are huge room for Babel to improve its performance.
-In swc4j, the similar visitor based plugin development experience is provided with a much better performance.
+In swc4j, the similar visitor-based plugin development experience is provided with a much better performance.

 ## What is a plugin host